BiondVax Pharmaceuticals : NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS - Form 6-K | MarketScreener

 |

-To approve the re-election of Mark Germain and Dr. George Lowell to the board of directors, to serve until the third annual meeting after the Meeting.
+To approve the re-election of Mark Germain to the board of directors, to serve until the third annual meeting after the Meeting.

 |